easytarget/st7789-framebuffer/README.md

 *Although these drivers will just about load and run without it, the framebuffer will be using over 100K of memory; there simply is not enough left over for any meaningful program.*

 [![Demos](doc/tdisplay-cover.jpg)](doc/tdisplay2.jpg)
-* Photos dont really do justice to how good the IPS panel on the T-Display looks in reality.https://github.com/russhughes/st7789_mpy
+* Photos dont really do justice to how good the IPS panel on the T-Display looks in reality.

 # There are better drivers available; but they require custom firmware
-https://github.com/russhughes/st7789_mpy is a excellent driver; especially if you have a i80 bus.
-Because it uses the bus properly it is very fast. far faster than the drivers in this repo.
+In particular: https://github.com/russhughes/s3lcd is a excellent driver; especially if you have a i80 bus.
+- Because it uses the bus properly it is very fast. far faster than the drivers in this repo.

 If you need speed or lots of free memory; and using (possibly compiling) a custom firmware is practical for you, use that driver and ignore this page.
 - I'm being serious; The drvers  gve here were made for my own *very simple projects* and they do not scale very well for more complex use.
+- @russhughes has a good non-framebuffer driver here: https://github.com/russhughes/st7789_mpy

-[LVGL](https://docs.lvgl.io/master/details/integration/bindings/micropython.html) and other projects also have good st7789 support via frmware drivers; if you are building a full GUI check them out.
+- [LVGL](https://docs.lvgl.io/master/details/integration/bindings/micropython.html) and other projects also have good st7789 support via frmware drivers; Russ has also contributed to those; if you are building a full GUI check them out.

 # This repo actually has TWO drivers: